xaitax/TotalRecall/README.md

 ## Requirements

-To run or use this feature, you need to have one of the new CoPilot+ PCs running on ARM.
+To run or use this feature, you need to have one of the new Copilot+ PCs running on ARM.
 Some of them can be found [here](https://www.microsoft.com/en-us/windows/copilot-plus-pcs?r=1#shop)

 ![image](https://github.com/xaitax/TotalRecall/assets/5014849/972aedc8-6e3c-4c5a-8d40-55b534d248b4)